General Operating Support I

 National Capital Historical Museum of Transportation, Inc., dba National Capital Trolley Museum

-The National Capital Trolley Museum (NCTM) preserves and interprets the heritage of electric and interurban railways while supplementing its collections with significant national and international objects to enhance its interpretive programs.
-NCTM acquires and manages collections of objects related to the history of electric street railways; administers real and personal property, operates an electric railway for interpretive purposes, and publishes histories of electric railways.
+The National Capital Trolley Museum (NCTM) preserves and interprets the heritage of electric and interurban railways and environs for the benefit of present and future generations, while supplementing its collections with national and international objects to enhance its interpretive programs.
+The Museum acquires and manages collections of objects related to the history of electric street railways; administers real and personal property; operates an electric railway for interpretive purposes and publishes histories of electric railways.

 Peerless Rockville Historic Preservation, Ltd.

-Peerless Rockville Historic Preservation, Ltd. is a nonprofit, community-based organization founded in 1974 to preserve buildings, objects, and information about Rockville’s heritage.
+Peerless Rockville Historic Preservation, Ltd. is an award-winning nonprofit, community-based organization founded in 1974 to preserve buildings, objects, and information important to Rockville’s heritage.
 Peerless Rockville advances its goals through education, example, advocacy, and community involvement.

 Photoworks, Inc.

-Photoworks is a photography program that offers lectures, courses, gallery exhibitions, and community outreach to photographers and students at all levels.
-Photoworks strives to be a preeminent photography community; to preserve traditions and explore the frontiers of visual expression; and to be a financially stable organization with the means to adapt to the changing photography environment.
+Photoworks offers lectures, courses, gallery exhibitions, and community outreach for photographers and students in the Metro region.
+Photoworks facilitate photographers at all levels to grow to their visual potential.
+Their goals are to be a preeminent photography community; to preserve traditions and explore the frontiers of visual expression in photography; and to be a financially stable organization with the means to adapt to the changing photography environment.

-The Puppet Co. presents professionally-produced puppet theater reflecting excellence in both performance and visual experience as a means to excite the public about the potential of puppetry.
-As a Center for Exploration of the Puppet Arts, the Puppet Co. brings professional puppetry performances to its audience along with supporting puppetry education through classes, workshops, demonstrations, publications, and exhibitions.
+The Puppet Co. presents professionally produced puppet theater reflecting excellence in both performance and visual experience.
+As a center for exploration of the Puppet Arts, the Puppet Co. brings professional puppetry performances to its audience and supports puppetry education through classes, workshops, demonstrations, publications, and exhibitions.

 Silver Spring Town Center, Inc.